-Prior to and since the demolition, environmental investigation work has been underway to thoroughly assess the properties so that an appropriate remedial strategy can be developed and implemented in order to make the land suitable for future commercial/industrial use.
+Prior to and since the demolition, extensive environmental investigation and remediation work has been conducted to make the land suitable for future commercial/industrial use.

 Works at the Mobil Tighes Hill Terminal and Depot have progressed well.
 Below provides an outline of the project timelines and onsite activities undertaken to date.